 - a) Ports.
 Either of the following are possible: - 1) One.
 An end-station has only one network port. - 2) More.
-A bridge station has two or more network ports. - b) Reports.
-Either of the following link-delay mechanisms are possible: - 1) Peer-to-peer.
-Each master port calibrates delays to its directly attached slave port. - 2) End-to-end.
-Each master port calibrates delays to each of its indirectly attaches slave ports. - c) Syncs.
+A bridge station has two or more network ports. - b) Actions.
+Either of the following link-action mechanisms are possible: - 1) Peer-to-peer.
+Each master port calibrates delays to its directly attached slave port; the number of calibrations equals the number of direct-attach slave ports, always exactly 1. - 2) End-to-end.
+Each master port calibrates delays to each of its indirectly attached slave ports; the number of calibrations equals the number of end-to-end slave ports, typically more than 1. - c) Syncs.
 The transmission times of sync frames could depend on either of the following: - 1) Triggered.
 The clock-slave port's receipt of a sync frame triggers the transmissions. - 2) Periodic.
 Sync frame transmissions occurs periodically, independent of sync-frame receptions. - d) Announce.
 Either of the following Announce-forwarding mechanism are possible: - 1) Filtered.
 Announce packets are checked; only the best candidate is forwarded to others. - 2) Periodic.
 Announce packets are flooded everywhere, regardless of need. - e) Source.
 Either of the following grandmaster-capable clock-source presence selections are possible: - 1) Present.
 A ClockSource entity is present. - 2) Absent.
 No ClockSource entity is present. - f) Target.
 Either of the following clock-target presence selections are possible: - 1) Present.
 A ClockTarget entity is present. - 2) Absent.
-No ClockTarget entity is present.
+No ClockTarget entity is present